Here is a short list of resources that have been helpful to me.

 abebooks.com This is a pluthera of many independent book sellers.
 There's lots of used and rare books.
 I have used Abe dozens of times in search of rare, out of print, macrobiotic books.
 You can set alerts to receive an email notification when a certain title, author, or publisher is listed!

 powells.com This is an incredible store in Portland, Oregon.
 If you are ever there, make a trip to Powell's, it's worth it!
-Unlike many independent book stores, they have an excellent online store including their entire used book selection.
+They have an excellent online store including their entire used book selection.
 If you are looking for new books, they offer pre-orders and the latest publications just like Amazon does.

 chelseagreen.com When I look at my shelves there are SO many books from Chelsea Green Publishing.
 They print tons of great titles on homesteading, health, fermentation, farming, and much more.
 My favorite independent publisher.